erinpentecost/io.autometa.lobby/README.md

 ## API

 Swagger exposes the API; rely on it instead of documentation which may be out of date.
+You can also check out the [API controller](./src/Io/Autometa/Lobby/WebServer/Controllers/LobbyController.cs).

 ### Create